AIMPED/EDA_Bank_wages/README.md

 # EDA_Bank_wages
-This is a training repository where I conducted a EDA on my own.
+This is a training repository where I conducted an EDA.

 ## Data Set